 Warm, welcoming and unique.
 In the heart of Philly's vibrant, enterprising, leafy, engaged Mt.
 Airy neighborhood.
 A design magazine called us "Funky charming".
-The 2,000 sq ft home formerly belonged to an art professor, then a design professional
+The SPACIOUS 2,000 sq ft home belonged to an art professor, then a design pro.

 Enter the home in a foyer with the Mission sideboard at left, and then up the stairs to a gracious landing.

 Spacious designer home-comfy, too!
 Headed to the Flower Show?
 Park free here or take local train 20 minutes to the Convention Center -- it stops IN the bldg with the convention center!

 This comfy home was two buildings, a century ago--one an apothecary.
 After WW2, the bldgs were combined and interior elements from a Wanamaker mansion were reclaimed for the upstairs here (now this complete home).
 Downstairs became a bakery and an ice cream parlor in the 50s...
 Fast forward to what downstairs is now a pleasing mixed-use space for dance/yoga, pop up shops, plus occasional music classes for kids & adults, theater and concerts.

 Upstairs is the bnb, a complete home -- and 2,000 sq ft (!)--plus the 2nd floor furnished terrace (so large that it can accommodate a party of 30 folks)